 Facilities Located in the Mund College Center

-The Allan W. Mund College Center (Mund) is a gathering place for all members of the College community: students, faculty, administrators, staff, alumni, and guests.
-It is not just a building; it is the scene of many important aspects of College life.
-It houses the Center for Student Engagement and the Lebegern Learning Commons.
+The Allan W. Mund College Center (Mund) is a gathering place for all members of the College community.
+It houses the Center for Student Engagement, Ed and Lynn Breen Center for Graduate Success, and the Lebegern Learning Commons.
 It is a place to meet a friend for dinner; see a play; study in the Wengert Living Room by the fireplace; or attend dances, lectures, and movies.
+Mund College Center Facilities: